 Spaying or neutering is one of the most important things you can do for your pet.
 There are many benefits to having your pet sterilized, such as:

-Price includes pre-anesthetic physical examination, vital sign monitoring, monitored recovery on a warming mat, post-surgery pain medication and instructions.
+Price includes cone collar, pre-anesthetic physical examination, vital sign monitoring, monitored recovery on a warming mat, and medications to go home.
 Additional charges may apply for animals with special needs.

 Trimming your pet's nails is an important grooming task that helps keep them happy and healthy.
 When you don’t clip your pet’s nails, they can end up growing too long, which can cause additional health and mobility problems.